cohdjn/cisecurity/README.md

 If you modify an `Enum['enabled','disabled']` parameter to something other than the default, the module will not autocorrect the desired state of the system.
 You will need to go to that system and manually change the configuration to whatever you want it to be.  cisecurity is designed to only enforce the controls in the benchmark and will not make assumptions of what you want a system's configuration to look like when you deviate.

-**Exception:** For parameters in the `cisecurity::services` class, if you modify an `Enum['installed','uninstalled','ignored']` parameter, the module will honor the setting and attempt to start/stop and enable/disable the specified package.

-For parameters in the `cisecurity::packages` class, if you modify an `Enum['installed','uninstalled','ignored']` parameter, the module will attempt to install or purge the specified package.
+For parameters in the `cisecurity::packages` class, if you modify an `Enum['installed','uninstalled','ignored']` parameter, the class will attempt to install, purge, or ignore the specified package.

 #### Class cisecurity::filesystem